 Boris is big and strong, but not very smart.
-He has fallen under Mehmet's influence, and actually thinks he is doing what he does for a good cause.
+He has fallen under Mehmets influence, and actually thinks he is doing what he does for a good cause.
 He is unlikely to take any initiatives of his own.
-He is Turkish, same as Mehmet.
+He too is Turkish.